ogonick1/dzencode/README.md

 api: This contains the back-end code (Node.js API).
 dzencode: This contains the front-end code (Vue application).
 Project Setup
+Node.js and Docker must be installed on the computer beforehand

 1. Clone the repository:
 git clone https://github.com/ogonick1/dzencode